Failure to Follow SBA Small Business Joint Venture Regulations Will Cost You the Contract

-Be aware of recent Small Business Administration mentor protege and SBA joint venture program new rules governing MP programs.
+Be aware of recent Small Business Administration mentor protege joint venture program new rules governing MP programs.
 You can see how the recent rules impact your relationships.
 The regulations are very strict for companies entering into SBA 8a mentor protege relationships.

 8 (a) companies beware: Particular care must be applied when small businesses are certified under the 8(a) Program as well as those bidding on federal procurements outside of the 8(a) Program.

 However, SBA’s regulations authorize a mentor and protégé to enter an SBA joint venture relationship for any Federal procurement.
 SBA affiliation rules, also stipulate that assistance provided under an approved mentor-protégé agreement does not create an affiliation between the mentor and protege.
-See 13 CFR 121.105 and 13 CFR 124.513
+See 13 CFR part 121.105 and 13 CFR 124.513

 When appealing a small business size protest to SBA Office of Hearings and Appeal, you must also be careful when assuming that simply because you enter into an SBA Mentor Protege agreement that a finding of affiliation is always improper.

 SBA Small Business Joint Venture Regulations 13 CFR 124.513, 13 CFR 121.103 and 13 CFR 125.9

 Rules governing the SBA Mentor Protege Program, 13 CFR 121.103 (b)(6) and 13 CFR Part 124.520(d)(4) apply to assistance provided by a mentor to a protege, not vice versa.

 SBA rules may preclude affiliation if the mentor was the prime contractor and the protege was the subcontractor; the SBA affiliation rules do not extend to situations where a protege provides subcontracts or other assistance to its mentor.